yadizhou/epip/README.md

 ```

 #### `it | PIPE [| PIPE...] [| end]`
 **Functional pipe**.
-By adding the special pipe `it`, this nested pipe can also work as a function, which is useful when a function is desired.
+By adding the special pipe `it` at the beginning, this shortcut pipe can also work as a function, which is useful when a function is desired.

 #### `PIPE OPERATOR PIPE`
 **Compound pipe**.
 When pipes are connected by operators other than "`|`", a compound pipe is created.